-I've purchased LOMS and have just completed my first attempt at all the cases.
-Your best practise examples are so useful.
+I’ve purchased LOMS and have just completed my first attempt at all the cases.
+Your best practice examples are so useful.

 I was just wondering if you had any advice on how to practice or attempt to answer/structure a written case interview study that I will have to tackle for a final round Bain interview coming up soon.
 That would be fantastic.